taylormike/ihnil/README.md

 ## Description

 Prounced: "eye-nil"
+For use on Python code modules.
 I hate nested "if" loops.
 They're ugly, they're slow, they've got to go.
 While there are *some* instances where they are necessary, let's see if we
 can get ride of all of the useless ones.

 ## Usage

-After installation, simply run via the below in the command line:
+After installation, run via with the arguments below in the terminal:

 ```
 python3 reader.py [ -r/--read | -w/--read ] [ -h/--help ] filename
 ```

 Currently only available for Python 3.

+## Development

+This project has several phases listed below:
+- [X] Identify nested loop statements
+- [ ] Print results errors to the terminal
+- [ ] Parse statements to identify improvements
+- [ ] Print improvements to the terminal
+- [ ] Insert recommendations into the code\
+- [ ] Develop PyPI modularity distribution
+- [ ] Identify unecessary stacked "if" statements (**long term**)
+- [ ] Identify list comprehension options (**longER term**)

+Other additions may be made to the list as the project develops.

 ## Contribution